Have you read this FAQ? If not, please take a few minutes to do so. It answers many common questions.

 The MIT-BIH Normal Sinus Rhythm Database consists of ECG recordings from subjects who were found to have had no significant arrhythmias, ST changes, or known cardiac disease.
 Since these subjects were recorded for medical reasons, however, they are not necessarily "healthy" -- but their medical problems are not heart-related.
 Subjects included in the Normal Sinus Rhythm RR Interval Database were known to be healthy, however.

-The Sleep-EDF Database contains EEG, EOG, and other signals from 8 healthy subjects.
-(Four of these had mild difficulty falling asleep, but were otherwise healthy.)
+The Sleep-EDF Database [Expanded] contains EEG, EOG, and other signals from 42 healthy subjects.
+(Twenty-two of these had mild difficulty falling asleep, but were otherwise healthy.)

 ECG, EMG, GSR, and respiration from seventeen healthy volunteers are included in data collected for a study of Stress Recognition in Automobile Drivers.